Asia, Australia & New Zealand

 |More on Karen Rock|

-She lives in the Adirondack Mountain region with her husband, her very appreciated beta-reader daughter and two King Charles Cavalier cocker spaniels who have yet to understand the concept of “fetch,” though they’ve managed to teach her the trick!
+When she's not writing, Karen loves scouring estate sales for vintage books, cooking her grandmother's family recipes and hiking.
+She lives in the Adirondack Mountain region with her husband, daughter, and two Cavalier King cocker spaniels who have yet to understand the concept of "fetch" though they know a lot about love.